 IHT Business Relief – how it works

-Business Relief (BR) is a valuable relief from Inheritance Tax (IHT) for business owners.
+BR is currently a valuable relief from IHT for business owners.
 Its purpose is to reduce IHT charges arising on the transfer of qualifying business interests during a person’s lifetime or on their death to allow the business to continue.
-In many circumstances it can mean that a business can be passed on free of IHT.
+In many circumstances, it can mean that a business can be passed on free of IHT.

 It is vital to consider the availability of BR proactively in the context of a business owners’ succession or wider estate planning, for example, when the owner wishes to pass the business to the next generation or a family trust.